Din søgning gav ingen resultater.

 Organizations often measure their customers’ experiences to assess the emotional, physical, and other connections customers have with a brand.
 Customer service, or customer care, plays an important role in the overall customer experience, helping or hurting an organization in its attempt to develop a positive connection with customers.

-It is difficult to overstate the impact and importance of customer service for organizations that interact directly with customers, whether those customers are other businesses or end consumers.
-The high-level benefits of positive customer service experiences include:
+It is difficult to overstate importance of customer service for both B2B and B2C companies.
+The benefits of positive customer service experiences include:

-Just as important as these business benefits are the high costs of not providing a quality customer service experience.
-Even one bad experience for a customer—such as a slow online experience, being unable to get a question answered clearly and succinctly, or receiving bad advice—can lead to a loss in trust and customer loyalty.
-The customer might not purchase from the organization again, and may instead become a loyal customer of the competition.
+There are also costs in not providing a quality customer service experience.
+One bad experience—such as a slow online experience, being unable to get a question answered clearly and succinctly, or even receiving bad advice—can decimate trust, causing your loyal customer to leave you for the competition.

-If a customer also posts on social media about a disappointing customer service interaction, the organization’s brand can be further damaged, leading to even greater losses.
+If that customer posts on social media about their disappointing customer service interaction, your brand can be further damaged, leading to even greater losses.

 To "wow" your customers, you need to go above and beyond customer expectations and provide an outstanding customer service experience.
 Customers, at minimum, expect you to be able to do five things: